-If you find that the default functionality provided in the Workflow Mutate block is not quite what you need, you can now create and use custom functions by defining your own SAS language functions using the FCMP procedure.
+If you find that the default functionality provided in the Workflow Mutate block is not quite what you need, you can now create and use custom SAS language functions using the FCMP procedure.

 User-defined functions saved in a SAS language catalog can be used in a workflow.
 Functions should not be created in a SAS language block as part of the workflow.
-This is because a workflow uses multiple instances of a WPS analytics engine to run a Workflow.
+This is because running a workflow uses multiple instances of a WPS analytics engine.
 A function defined in a SAS language block is therefore not guaranteed to be available to all parts of a workflow.

 Your function can be invoked by every instance of the engine if you save the catalog in the SASUSER library and then add that location to the CMPLIB system option for the active engine.

 This example uses the exam_results.csv dataset from the supplied samples to create a new variable for the dataset using the Mutate block.
 A function is created that calculates how effective students were in their study and returns a result between 1 and 100 inclusive.
 The higher the score the more effective their use of time.

 To invoke a user-defined function in a workflow:

 - Define the following howEffective function in a SAS language block.
 This block does not need to be attached to any other block in the Workflow:

 proc fcmp outlib = sasuser.mylib.testfn; function howEffective(timespent, result); if result = 0 then nscore = 1; else if timespent = 0 then nscore = 0; else nscore = 1 / (1 + result / timespent); if nscore GE 1 then return 100; else if nscore LE 0 then return 0; else return nscore*100; endsub; run;

 - Specify the catalog to the active engine:

 - In the Workflow Link Explorer, right-click the active engine (highlighted in bold) and click Properties.